Origami-Rice/ec0logic/deliverable-1/planning.md

     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+##### Key Decision 1: Expanding the Shopping List Feature
+At least, we were skeptical about the value that a shopping list brings to our user.
+The exisitng implementation that our partner has was a very simple list where you can add, remove and check off items.